Blatke/Chains-on-Body/README.md

 ## How to Use
 Download the **.zipmod** file for the latest version on the [Release](https://github.com/Blatke/Chains-on-Body/releases) Page, then drag and drop it into your **/mods/** folder to finish installation, or use KKManager to install this mod.

-In Chara Maker, go to the Outfit Panel, on the tab of Bottom (内裤) search by "blake" or "chains on body" in the textbox to find the mod, then add it to your character.
+In Chara Maker, go to the **Outfit** Panel, on the tab of **Bottom** (内裤) search for "blake" or "chains on body" in the textbox to find the mod, then add it to your character.

 In Studio, seach for "blake" or the item name, referred on the list below, in the QuickAccessBox tab to find the mod, and add it in your scene.